-The Digital Video Machine HD has 3 LEDs that are used to indicate the status of various features of the product.
-Two of these LEDs are located on the front panel to the left of the Compact Flash socket.
+The Digital Video Machine HD has 4 LEDs that are used to indicate the status of various features of the product.
+One of these LEDs is a blue power LED located on the front-panel to the right of the Compact Flash socket.
+Two of these LEDs are located to the left of the Compact Flash socket.
 The bottom one is the Status LED and the top one is the Lock LED.
-The third LED, the Sync LED, is located on the rear panel of the DVMHD, and is right next to the Sync input.
-As you can probably guess, it indicates when a supported video sync source is being detected by the DVMHD's video sync input.
+The fourth LED, the Sync LED, is located on the rear panel of a DVM-8500 equipped with the optional Sync/SDI module, and is right next to the Sync input.
+As you can probably guess, it indicates when a supported video sync source is being detected by the DVM-8500's video sync input.
 Below you will find a detailed description of each LED and their behavior.